Azure-Samples/key-vault-python-authentication/README.md

 platforms: python
 author: schaabs
 ---
-# Authentication samples for Azure Key VAult using the Azure Python SDK
+# Authentication samples for Azure Key Vault using the Azure Python SDK

 This Sample repo includes sample code demonstrating common mechanism for authenticating to an Azure Key Vault vault.